GenomZ/island_counter/README.md

 than what I have implemented.
 This sparks joy.

-To run unit tests with the sample files provided in /data please use the following command:
+To run unit tests with the sample files provided in /data please use the following command in the main directory of the repo:

     python3 -m unittest test.test_island_counter.TestIslandCounter